Portinatx beach, Ibiza, Balearics. Photo by Arbustum.

 One of the little sandy beaches of Cala Salada.
 Photo by Philip-Larson.

 The great thing about Ibiza’s 80 pristine beaches is the variety; you want it, they got it.
 Action-packed?
 Child-friendly?
 Tranquil?
 Scenic?
 Sizzling beach parties?
 Sophisticated dining?
 It’s all there.

-The best place for sunsets (something of a special event in Ibiza, heralding the start of the day, not the end!)
-Cala Salada near San Antonio, Cala Trida near Sant Josep, or more isolated Cala d'Hort, with its views over the Es Vedra rock.
+• The best places for sunsets – a special event in Ibiza, heralding the start of the day, not the end – are Cala Salada near San Antonio, Cala Trida near Sant Josep, and more isolated Cala d’Hort with views over the Es Vedra rock.

 Night life ***